 By the early 1990s, help was becoming harder to find and the cost of producing milk continued to grow.
 By 1996, the milk cows had been sold and the farm went into hay production as its main source of revenue.
 At that time, we sold most of our hay to horse customers in and around Litchfield County.

-Toplands continues to be home to two donkeys, beef animals, pigs, chickens, goats, sheep and an occasionally visiting Percheron horse.
+Toplands continues to be home to four donkeys, beef animals, pigs, chickens, goats, and sheep.
 These animals are such a part of life at Toplands Farm, that people stop by frequently just to see how they are doing.
+Be careful near the fence, as they may nibble your fingers by mistake.
+Please do not feed any of our animals, as they are on special diets to avoid illness.

 Toplands is also home to a large collection of antique tractors, trucks and farm equipment from around the country that I have been collecting since I was a boy.
 We restore all of the machines to working condition and paint to original specifications right on the farm.
 We maintain a beautiful rustic barn that houses a vast collection of homestead implements, from the very basic wood water pipe, to the wood burning cook stove, that greatly improved our forefathers’ lives.
 Many of these items were donated directly from the Roxbury Historical Society’s collection.
 Through the Double D Living History Farm, we offer tours on an appointment basis for individuals or groups interested in the history of farming and antique machinery.

-If you are interested in more information on our beef or a farm visit, please email us at email@example.com.
+If you are interested in more information on our beef or a farm visit, please contact us today.

 Thank you and Best Wishes from our family at Toplands Farm,